SerhatCelikk/Blockchain/readme.md

-This codes are example of the blockchain logic
+These codes are example of the blockchain logic